scipion-em/docs/docs/developer/tutorials/creating-a-workflow-template.rst

 `Facilities workflows <https://scipion-em.github.io/docs/docs/facilities/facilities-workflows.html>`_

-Scipion can export a workflow or a series of protocols to a file.
+Scipion can export a workflow or a series of protocols into a file.
 A ``Scipion workflow file`` contains all the attributes for each protocol selected in the project window.
 This file can then be used to create a new project.

-This workflow file can be customized to ask for some values before creating the project.
+This workflow file can be customized to ask user for some values before creating the project.

 Cloning and installing scipion-em-template
 ==========================================

 If you are following a course you might already have done this.
-This practice starts form the master branch.
+This practice starts from the master branch.

 .. code-block:: bash